 Unitholder Transaction Expenses (fees paid directly from your investment) As a % of Initial Unit Price Amounts per 100 Units

 Initial Sales Charge 0.00% \$ 0.00

 Deferred Sales Charge 2.25 22.50

 Creation & Development Fee 0.50 5.00

 Maximum Sales Charge 2.75% \$27.50

-Estimated Organization Costs# 0.526% \$ 5.26
+Estimated Organization Costs# 0.500% \$ 5.00

 Estimated Annual Operating Expenses (expenses deducted from trust assets) As a % of Net Assets Amounts per 100 Units

 Trustee Fee 0.109% \$ 1.05

 Supervisor Fee 0.036 0.35

-Other Operating Expenses 0.043 0.42
+Other Operating Expenses 0.036 0.35

-Total 0.188 % \$ 1.82
+Total 0.181% \$ 1.75

 Example Cumulative Expenses Paid for Period:

 1 year 2 years (life of trust)

-This example helps you compare the cost of this

-trust with other unit investment trusts and mutual
+This example helps you compare the cost of this trust with other unit investment trusts and mutual

 funds.
 The example assumes that the expenses

 do not change and that the trust's annual return

 is 5%.
 Your actual returns and expenses will

 vary.
 Based on these assumptions, you would

-pay these expenses for every \$10,000 you invest
+pay these expenses for every \$10,000 you invest in the trust of 0.15%.

 The sales charge has both an initial and a deferred component.
 The initial sales charge is paid at the time of purchase and is the difference between the total sales charge (maximum of 2.75% of the public offering price) and the sum of the remaining deferred sales charge and the total creation and development fee.
 The initial sales charge will be approximately 0% of the public offering price per unit depending on the public offering price per unit.
-The deferred sales charge is fixed at \$0.225 per unit and is paid in three monthly installments beginning on February 20, 2024.
+The deferred sales charge is fixed at \$0.225 per unit and is paid in three monthly installments beginning on February 20, 2026.
 The creation and development fee is fixed at \$0.05 per unit and is paid at the end of the initial offering period.
 The creation and development fee is only assessed to units outstanding at the end of the initial offering period.
 When the public offering price per unit is less than or equal to \$10, you will not pay an initial sales charge.
 When the public offering price per unit is greater than \$10 per unit, you will pay an initial sales charge.
 If you redeem or sell your units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of your units.
 If you purchase units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 2.75% of the public offering price per unit and does not include deferred payments.
+Estimated organization costs include the portfolio consultant's security selection fee